19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 *Note: The short description of offences in this Schedule is for ease of reference only.

+[S 33/2008 wef 01/02/2008]

+Part VII

+—

-Part VII — Offences included as serious offences with
+Offences included as serious offences with